akutz/go-generics-the-hard-way/04-getting-going/03-structs.md

   * sum function
 * has a function for printing the ID and sum

-Okay, let's start by defining a struct that as a field named `ID` which can be a string value or a type alias for string:
+Okay, let's start by defining a struct that as a field named `ID` which can be a string value or a type definition with an underlying type of `string`:

 ```golang
 // Ledger is an identifiable, financial record.